droyad/Fody-Wiki/Mono.md

 # Mono and MonoDevelop

+Version 1.8.11 and up will be supporting Mono.

 ## Enable XBuild

 To use Fody on Mono you will need to enable XBuild in MonoDevelop